 You could use trackback spam to get your link onto the competitor’s site and then report it as a low quality link.

 Do that 100 times with 100 different webmaster tool accounts & sites and you’re laughing!
 Heck I could even automate the entire process end to end with a series of web 2.0 sites, Scrapebox and Webmaster Tools accounts.

 Not that the Disavow tool even protects against the initial attack anyway, you can still take a site out with negative SEO just as easily now as you could before.

 Now we just have another tool in the negative SEO arsenal, thanks Google!

 Welcome to the new age of Negative SEO.

-So in summary, don’t be a mong by using the Disavow tool.
+So in summary, don’t use the Google Disavow tool to disavow links.